-"Patients may not tell their primary care providers about their cannabis use, and their doctors may not ask about it," says Lillian Gelberg, MD (FEL '86), use results in a missed opportunity for opening up doctor-patient communication regarding use of cannabis generally and for management of their symptoms."
+"Patients may not tell their primary care providers about their cannabis use, and their doctors may not ask about it," says Lillian Gelberg, MD (FEL '86), that its use is risk-free, cannabis potency has increased.

 Thirty-eight states, three U.S. territories and the District of Columbia allow cannabis for medical use, and 24 of these states also permit recreational use.
 Stigma over cannabis use has fallen, likely due to these legal moves.
 While there has been an increased perception